linkchecker/linkchecker/doc/src/man/linkchecker.rst

 .. option:: -F TYPE[/ENCODING][/FILENAME], --file-output=TYPE[/ENCODING][/FILENAME]

     Output to a file linkchecker-out.TYPE,
-    $HOME/.linkchecker/failures for failures output, or
-    FILENAME if specified.
+    $HOME/.linkchecker/failures for the failures output type, or FILENAME if specified.
 The ENCODING specifies the output encoding, the default is that of your locale.
 Valid encodings are listed at